-Officer Biography Age Christopher J. Baker, 50 Christopher J. Baker became the President and Chief Executive Officer of President, Chief KLXE upon completion of the Merger in July 2020.
-Mr. Baker became a Executive Officer and Director of KLXE in November 2022.
-Additionally, since the completion of the Director Merger in July 2020, Mr. Baker has served as: (i) President, Treasurer and Director of Krypton Intermediate, LLC, Krypton Holdco, LLC, and KLX Energy Services Inc.; (ii) President and Director of KLX Energy Services LLC; and (ii) Vice President of KLX Directional Drilling LLC and Centerline Trucking LLC.
+Officer Age Biography Christopher J. Baker, President, Chief Executive Officer and Director 51 Christopher J. Baker became the President and Chief Executive Officer of KLXE upon completion of the QES Merger in July 2020.
+Mr. Baker became a Director of KLXE in November 2022.
+Additionally, since the completion of the QES Merger in July 2020, Mr. Baker has served as: (i) President, Treasurer and Director of Krypton Intermediate, LLC, Krypton Holdco, LLC, and KLX Energy Services Inc.; (ii) President and Director of KLX Energy Services LLC; and (ii) Vice President of KLX Directional Drilling LLC and Centerline Trucking LLC.
+Since March 2022, Mr. Baker has also served as a director of NorAm Drilling AS.
 Previously, Mr. Baker served as President and Chief Executive Officer and as a member of the board of directors of QES from August 2019 through July 2020.
 Mr. Baker previously served as Executive Vice President and Chief Operating Officer of QES from its formation in 2017 until August 2019 and has served in the same role at Quintana Energy Services LP ("QES LP") from November 2014 to July 2020.
-Mr. Baker previously served as Managing Director-Oilfield Services of the Quintana private equity funds, where he was responsible for sourcing, evaluating and executing oilfield service investments, as well as overseeing the growth of and managing and monitoring the activities of Quintana's oilfield service portfolio companies beginning in 2008.
-Prior to joining Quintana, Mr. Baker served as an Associate with Citigroup Global Markets Inc.'s ("Citi") Corporate and Investment Bank where he conducted corporate finance and valuation activities focused on structuring noninvestment grade debt transactions in the energy sector.
+Mr. Baker previously served as Managing Director-Oilfield Services of the Quintana private equity funds ("Quintana"), where he was responsible for sourcing, evaluating and executing oilfield service investments, as well as overseeing the growth of and managing and monitoring the activities of Quintana's oilfield service portfolio companies beginning in 2008.
+Prior to joining Quintana, Mr. Baker served as an Associate with Citigroup Global Markets Inc.'s ("Citi") Corporate and Investment Bank where he conducted corporate finance and valuation activities focused on structuring non-investment grade debt transactions in the energy sector.
 Prior to his time at Citi, Mr. Baker was Vice President of Operations for Theta II Enterprises, Inc. where he focused on project management of complex subsea and inland marine pipeline construction projects.
-Mr. Baker attended Louisiana State University, where he earned a B.S. in Mechanical Engineering, and Rice
+Mr. Baker attended Louisiana State University, where he earned an M.B.A.
+Our Board benefits from Mr. Baker's extensive industry experience and his familiarity with the Company.